FinTecSystems/xs2a-ios/README.md

 ### License

 Please note that this mobile SDK is subject to the MIT license.
 MIT license does not apply to the logo of Tink Germany GmbH, the terms of use and the privacy policy of Tink Germany GmbH.
-The license terms of the logo of Tink Germany GmbH, the terms of use and the privacy policy of Tink Germany GmbH are included in the LICENSE as FTS LICENSE.
+The license terms of the logo of Tink Germany GmbH, the terms of use and the privacy policy of Tink Germany GmbH are included in the LICENSE as Tink Germany LICENSE.